Academic Research at Woburn Safari Park

 Zoological institutions have a responsibility to engage in research that will benefit our understanding of captive animal management and promote conservation.

 Here at Woburn Safari Park, we aim to encourage, support and conduct research to develop our husbandry practices, improve health care and maximise breeding success, whilst contributing to the wider zoo community.
 This knowledge can also be applied to aid research and conservation of species in the wild.
 With over 1,000 animals at the park, many of which are endangered, Woburn provides the perfect setting for academic research across all levels.

 To help our animals get the most out their captive environments, we conduct a number of animal based studies at the park.
 These studies commonly have a focus on animal behaviour, welfare, nutrition, husbandry, environmental enrichment, ecology, reproduction, and conservation.
 All of which are non-invasive and can be conducted through observation of the animals in the captive environment.
 We also support social based studies which focus on visitor perception and attitudes, thus aiding conservation through improved education.

 As a British and Irish Association of Zoos and Aquaria (BIAZA) member, we strongly recommend that you read the zoo based research guidelines (www.biaza.co.uk/research) prior to applying.
 There, you can learn about project planning, sampling techniques, ethics and statistics that will help you conduct high quality research.

-If you currently have a project in mind, please carefully read and complete our research protocol and application form below.
-Please understand that we regularly receive applications for research so it is important that applications are completed and returned well in advance of research commencing.
+If you currently have a project in mind, please carefully read the details below.
+Please understand that we regularly receive applications for research, so it is important that applications are completed and returned well in advance of research commencing.